Bowling alley: History

 By the late 1830s in New York City, the Knickerbocker Hotel's bowling alley had opened, with three lanes.
 Instead of wood, this indoor alley used clay for the bowling lane.
 By 1850, there were more than 400 bowling alleys in New York City, which earned it the title "bowling capital of North America".
 Because early versions of bowling were difficult and there were concerns about gambling, the sport faltered.
 Several cities in the United States regulated bowling due to its association with gambling.

-In the late 19th century, bowling was revived in many U.S. cities.
+In the late 19th century, in a movement spearheaded by Joe Thum's new bowling alley concept at 401 Greenwich Street, bowling was revived in many U.S. cities.
 Alleys were often located in saloon basements and provided a place for working-class men to meet, socialize, and drink alcohol.
 Bars were and still are a principal feature of bowling alleys.
 The sport remained popular during the Great Depression and, by 1939, there were 4,600 bowling alleys across the United States.
 New technology was implemented in alleys, including the 1952 introduction of automatic pinsetters (or pinspotters), which replaced pin boys who manually placed bowling pins.
 Today, most bowling alley facilities are operated by Bowlero Corporation.

 In 2015, over 70 million people bowled in the United States.